callumhardy/Stretched/README.md

 ### Setting a max height for the stretched Image

 Changing the padding of elements like the example above is handy, but it will not quite help with this task.
 Instead for this we can assign a `maxHeight` to the 'stretcher' element.
-This will only allow the `100px` of the image to be visible vertically.
+This will only allow `100px` of the image to be visible vertically.
 The same can be done for `maxWidth`.

 	element.stretchED({
 		stretcher: {
 			maxHeight: 100
+		}
+	});

+Or, you could apply CSS to the stretcher element using a callback function

+	element.stretchED({
+		after: function(elements){
+			elements.stretcher.$.css({
+				height: 100,
+				width: 111
+			});
 		}
 	});